kirillgenets/js-design-patterns/README.md

 # js-design-patterns

-Implementing design patterns from the book "Design Patterns: Elements of Reusable Object-Oriented Software"
+Implementation of design patterns from the book "Design Patterns: Elements of Reusable Object-Oriented Software"